RMS Admission: Complete Guide to Rashtriya Military School Admission

 Documents Required for RMS Admission

 Tip: Prepare all documents well before the notification date.
-Getting certificates like caste/EWS certificates from government offices can take 2–4 weeks.
+Certificates like caste or EWS certificates from government offices can take two to four weeks to arrive, so start early.

 RMS Reservation Policy

-The RMS reservation policy follows the Government of India guidelines.
-A certain percentage of seats are reserved for different categories:
+The RMS reservation policy follows Government of India guidelines.
+A defined percentage of seats is reserved for different categories.

-Note: Reservation percentages and category rules are subject to revision as per Government of India policy and official RMS notifications.
-Always verify from the current year’s admission brochure.
+Note: Reservation percentages and category rules are subject to revision as per Government of India policy.
+Always verify from the current admission notification.

 Rashtriya Military School Fee Structure

 Rashtriya Military Schools offer a heavily subsidised education under the Ministry of Defence.
 The fees are far lower than comparable private boarding schools.
-Below is an illustrative fee structure:
+Below is an illustrative fee structure — for the latest detailed breakdown, see our Military School Fees page.

-Disclaimer: The above fee figures are indicative only.
-Actual fees are revised periodically and must be confirmed from the official RMS admission notification or the respective school’s office.
+Disclaimer: Exact fee figures are revised periodically and must be confirmed from the official RMS admission notification or the respective school’s office before you budget for admission.

 Medical Standards for RMS Admission